 Herein lies another problem for people with Candida.
 Any of the foods that are high in resistant starch are also high in digestible starch, which will feed Candida and spike blood sugar and insulin and overstimulate neurotransmitters in the brain, resulting in cravings for sugar and carbs if too many are eaten.

 Additionally, most people with Candida have an addiction to sugar and carbs, which means they have metabolic damage.
 People with metabolic damage do not handle foods that are high in glucose (starch) very well, and consumption of them leads to cravings and binging on sugar and carbs, which will then feed Candida.

 If you stick with the raw starch from potatoes, banana flour, or plantain flour, you will not be consuming very much digestible starch, because they are mostly resistant.
 However, if you add in the starchy foods like cooked and cooled potatoes, yams, sweet potatoes, squash, etc., then they are quite high in digestible carbs.
 In order to address Candida overgrowth and prevent cravings for sugar and carbs, total carbohydrate levels (including the foods high in resistant starch) must be kept minimized.
 In most cases, the total carbohydrate level should be kept below 50 mg per day.
 So be sure to take this into account.

 My Resistant Starch Experiment

-I had read about all the great things that should happen when you consume resistant starch from a couple sources that I trust and I had clients asking my opinion on the topic, so I decided to give it a try, as I like to have first hand experience on an approach before advising one to engage or abstain.
+I had read about all the great things that should happen when you consume resistant starch from a couple of sources that I trust and I had clients asking my opinion on the topic, so I decided to give it a try, as I like to have first-hand experience on an approach before advising one to engage or abstain.